stfc/PSyclone/doc/psyad/user_guide/psyad_command.rst

     > psyad -a var1 var2 -oad ad_kern.f90 tl_kern.f90

-Test harness
+Test-harness
 ------------

-psyad also supports the optional generation of test harness code which can be compiled together with the original tangent linear kernel and generated adjoint kernel to test that the adjoint code is correct.
+psyad also supports the optional generation of test-harness code which can be compiled together with the original tangent-linear kernel and generated adjoint kernel to test that the adjoint code is correct.
 The harness code will be generated if the ``-t`` option is specified.
-The following will output the test harness code to the terminal screen
+The following will output the test-harness code to the terminal screen
 ::

    > psyad -oad ad_kernel.f90 -a var1 var2 -t tl_kern.f90

-The test harness code can be written to file by using the ``-otest
+The test-harness code can be written to file by using the ``-otest
 <file>`` option.
-For example, the following will output the test
+For example, the following will output the
-harness code to the file 'harness.f90'
+test-harness code to the file 'harness.f90'
 ::

    > psyad -oad ad_kernel.f90 -a var1 var2 -t -otest harness.f90 tl_kern.f90